 Once we were off from Pearl Lagoon, it was a quick 5-minute boat ride to the Nicaraguan military checkpoint at the mouth of the river.
 This naval base helps deter drug smuggling via the river system.
 This checkpoint took only a few minutes and we were not questioned at all or asked for our passports.
 After leaving the naval checkpoint, we reached the sea a few minutes later.
 It was a very calm day and the water was very nice.
 We arrived at Calala Island promptly at 11 a.m., which was our targeted timeframe from the phone call with Claudia the night before, and 1 hour after departure from Pearl Lagoon.

-Calala Island is a 4 villa property, 3 of which are “standard” rooms (meaning they can, in theory, be booked with Hyatt points).
-In speaking with most of the staff, it's rare to have all 4 villas occupied at the same time.
+Calala Island is a 6 villa property, 4 of which are “standard” rooms (meaning they can, in theory, be booked with Hyatt points).
+Suites 1 and 6 are larger villas and included more sitting areas and a soaking tub.
+In speaking with most of the staff, all 6 villas are now occupied at almost all times.
 Each villa is waterfront and includes a private porch, seating area, and covered hammock.
 For our stay, we were in Villa 2, named “Kakabila.”